 In this article, I’m going to show you how to price your product like a pricing pro.
 To understand the strengths and weakness of a price skimming strategy.

 What is price skimming?

-Price skimming is a basic pricing strategy for pricing a newly developed product or service.
+Price skimming is a basic pricing model or strategy for pricing a newly developed product or service.
 Price skimming involves setting a price so high that most potential customers will decline to buy the new product.
 Typically, unit sales of a skim-priced item will be low.
-However, the high per item profits make price skimming a potentially viable strategy.
+However, the high per-item profits make price skimming a potentially viable strategy.

 The product’s or service’s high price attempts to make a profit by appealing to those few customers willing to pay a lot or who understand its value.
 A high price can also eliminate price-sensitive customers or customers that do not understand the value.

 Whenever a big brand enters a new market or even an emerging economy, they typically choose a price skimming strategy.
 Usually, they do this, by applying a more significant percentage mark up on costs to derive a price than they would typically – a cost-plus price skimming approach.

 Or, if they are entering an emerging economy, many businesses arrive at the higher price by multiplying the home country price by the exchange rate and then add the customs duties and taxes on top – a fancier cost-plus pricing skimming approach to setting an initial price.

 Examples of companies that have used this strategy include Apple with their iPhones and iPads, Microsoft with their Xbox consoles, and many other companies that release a new product on the market.
 These companies can take advantage of the fact that customers want to get their hands on the latest products, so they are willing to pay more for them initially.